-Some of the human serotypes have been isolated from the patients concurred with AIDs.
+Some of the human serotypes have been identified and isolated from the patients concurred with AIDs.
 In adenovirus, group-specific antigens are present on the hexon whereas type-specific antigens are present on penton base and fibres.
 An immunological neutralization test can help us to study the serotypes of adenovirus.

 Epidemiology of adenovirus can be studied by knowing all the factors that are related to the virus which can cause pathogenicity in the host cell.

 Reservoir or carrier: Human and non-human primates (Monkeys) are the primary reservoirs.

 Transmission: Adenovirus is commonly transmitted from person to person, through respiratory droplets and sometimes by sharing personal items and through contaminated water.

 Clinical illness: It can cause fever, which can last for 3-5 days, atypical pneumonia, respiratory tract infection, tracheitis, bronchiolitis etc.

 Risk factors: Children and infants are mainly get affected by adenovirus.
 Children are usually infected with mild pharyngitis or tracheitis.
 Infants are usually infected with fulminant bronchiolitis and pneumonia.

 Adenovirus can cause the following pathogenic diseases:

 It is a type of upper respiratory tract infection which are caused by viral serotypes 1-7.
 It is the clinical condition which causes inflammation of the pharynx.
 Pharyngitis includes symptoms like:

 - Sore throat

 - Runny nose

 The symptoms of pharyngitis can last for 3-5 days and it includes complications like sinusitis and otitis.

 Serotypes 3 and 7 are associated with causing pneumonia in adults.
 Type 7 of adenovirus can cause serious illness in infants and young children.
 It is the clinical condition which causes inflammation in the lungs and also affects alveoli.
 Pneumonia includes symptoms like: